ViktorNastenko/Manawa-workshops/cicd/manawa-cicd-workshop2.md

 Get your team's Artifactory service account credentials.
 Ask your team's admin.
 If you have asked your teammates and still don't know who it is, you can ask us on the [Software Factory Slack channel](https://adeo-tech-community.slack.com/messages/CCKQPKA6Q) who the admin is.

+# 4. Vault

+You will need a Vault namespace.
+Please contact the Software Factory team via their [Slack Channel](https://adeo-tech-community.slack.com/messages/CCKQPKA6Q) and specify you are going to attend the workshop.